 Wildfire victims in PG&E bankruptcy to present $24 bln reorganization plan

-SAN FRANCISCO, Sept 19 (Reuters) - The committee for wildfire victims in the bankruptcy of PG&E Corp <PCG.N> said in a court filing on Thursday it was prepared to present a $24 billion reorganization plan for the power provider.
+SAN FRANCISCO, Sept 19 (Reuters) - The committee for wildfire victims in the bankruptcy of PG&E Corp said in a court filing on Thursday it is prepared to present a $24 billion reorganization plan for the power provider.

-The committee, joined by a group of unsecured noteholders, said in the filing in U.S. Bankruptcy Court in San Francisco that the plan would provide for a "comprehensive settlement" of all claims against PG&E stemming from massive California wildfires in recent years that pushed the company to seek Chapter 11 bankruptcy protection in January.
+The committee, joined by a group of unsecured noteholders, said in the filing in U.S. Bankruptcy Court in San Francisco that the plan will provide for a "comprehensive settlement" of all of claims against PG&E stemming from massive wildfires in recent years that pushed the company to seek Chapter 11 bankruptcy protection in January.

-The plan would create a trust to pay wildfire claims that would be funded with a mix of cash and shares in a reorganized PG&E, the filing said.

-San Francisco-based PG&E earlier this month filed an outline of a reorganization plan in which individual wildfire victims would share $8.4 billion.

 ((jim.christie@thomsonreuters.com; Tel: +1-415-677-2539; Reuters Messaging: jim.christie.thomsonreuters.com@reuters.net))